statgen/locuszoom/assets/docs/interactivity_tutorial.md

 This is a surprisingly common operation.
 For example, to change the  genetic region shown in the plot, we often write the following code:
 `plot.applyState({chr:'1', start: 100, end: 500})`

+It is also possible to call `plot.applyState()` without arguments, and the plot will still re-render as needed.
+This is used with techniques like layout mutations (below): something about the plot is changed, and then the plot is re-rendered.

 ### Not all data operations happen on the server
 Although *state*  can be used to influence how a network request is performed, this is by no means the only option.
-For example, a data source could be written to perform a calculation (rather than a network request), and the state parameters could contain the results of the calculation.
+For example, a data source could be written to perform a calculation (rather than a network request), and the state parameters could contain inputs that affect how the calculation is run.

 ## Maintaining consistency
 When using a LocusZoom plot to communicate with other parts of the page, it is a good idea to practice separation of concerns.
 This means allowing LocusZoom to handle its own internals, and using the provided mechanisms (like events) to understand when changes occur.

-For example, consider a LocusZoom plot that shows two datasets as stacked panels, on a page with a "dataset picker" that showed which tracks were added.
-A user could remove one track by clicking either the "dataset picker" or the "remove panel" button inside LocusZoom: either way, the dataset picker should always accurately reflect whether or not the panel is really being shown.
+For example, consider a LocusZoom plot that shows two datasets as stacked panels, on a page with an external "dataset picker" that showed which tracks were added.
+A user could remove one track by clicking either the "dataset picker" (outside LocusZoom) or the "remove panel" button (inside LocusZoom): either way, the dataset picker should always accurately reflect whether or not the panel is really being shown.

-Rather than tracking the list of shown panels in both widgets, use provided LocusZoom events (like `panel_removed`) to track events that could be initiated from within the plot.
-Thus, LocusZoom can communicate changes to the external dataset picker, and both widgets can accurately reflect what the user sees.
+Rather than tracking the list of shown panels in two places, use provided LocusZoom events (like `panel_removed`) to respond to events that could be initiated from within the plot.
+Thus, LocusZoom can communicate changes to the outside world, and both widgets can accurately reflect what the user sees.

 > Currently, there is no `panel_added` event in LocusZoom, because at present this action cannot be initiated from a user action within the plot.
 The list of events is not exhaustive, but efforts are made to reflect scenarios where communication is useful.